 National Heroes Day

-A Brief History Of The Cry Of Pugad Lawin
+A Brief History of the Cry of Pugad Lawin

 The Philippines wouldn’t gain full independence, however.
 After the Spanish-American War, they came under the rule of the U.S., and they faced a brutal occupation by Japanese forces during World War II.
-It wouldn’t be until 1946 that the Philippines would eventually become the free country that it was destined to be.
+It wouldn’t be until 1946 that the Philippines would eventually become the free country it was destined to be.

-Some National Heroes’ Of The Philippines
+Some National Heroes of the Philippines

 • Andres Bonifacio